andrevdv/aral_sea_full_project/data/grdc/README.md

 ## Contents
 - `README.md`: documentation of dataset usage and provenance
-- (add other files if present)
+- GRDC discharge if added by user

 ## Usage in workflow
 GRDC data are used as observational reference data for:
 - validation of simulated river discharge
-- comparison with modelled water balance components
+- comparison with modelled discharge
-- calibration/assessment of basin-scale hydrological behaviour
+- calibration

 ## Notes
 - Data availability depends on selected GRDC stations and reporting periods.
 - This folder is intended for reference data only and is not modified during model runs.
+- workflow uses both the monthly and the daily data (.txt files)

 ## References
 Global Runoff Data Centre (GRDC): https://grdc.bafg.de/